 The long-festering complaints were again aired in a Feb.
 28 press conference by leaders of the Grand Rapids Education Association and the Michigan Education Association and the parent of a special-education student.
 GREA President Mary Bouwense charges LaMore with bullying tactics and a top-down management style that has pushed high-quality staff into other districts or agencies.

-However, in a press conference the same day, GRPS Superintendent Teresa Weatherall Neal defended LaMore’s leadership, and said problems critics cite are being or have been addressed.
+However, in a press conference the same day, GRPS Superintendent Teresa Weatherall Neal defended LaMore’s leadership, saying most of the reasons cited to remove her are false, and those that are true are being or have been addressed.
 Many changes drawing criticism were mandated by state and federal laws requiring least restrictive environments for students with disabilities, Neal said.

 The center program study arose from Kent ISD superintendents’ regular monthly meeting.
 In a press release, Neal said ordering the study “sends a strong message to our stakeholders that we are listening, we are sensitive to all the concerns raised, and we want to make sure we are doing right by kids.”